 Benefits

-In addition to competitive salaries, engineers in Australia may enjoy various benefits and perks such as health insurance, retirement plans, flexible work arrangements, professional development opportunities, and paid vacation leave.
+In addition to competitive salaries, engineers in Australia may enjoy various benefits and perks, including health insurance, retirement plans, flexible work arrangements, professional development opportunities, and paid vacation leave.

 Bonuses and Incentives